rodrigolustosa/R-GOES-imagery-viewer/README.md

 To use this app you need to have [R](https://www.r-project.org/) and [RStudio](https://www.rstudio.com/) in your computer (you can also try to copy and paste the scripts in Google Colab or similar but it wasn't tested yet) as well as the packages listed bellow.

 ## How to download
-You can find all app versions (one for now) in the [Tags](https://github.com/rodrigolustosa/GOES-imagery-viewer/tags) tab, where you can download them zipped.
+You can find all app versions in the [Tags](https://github.com/rodrigolustosa/GOES-imagery-viewer/tags) tab, where you can download them zipped.
 You can also right-click in the `Code` green tab and download it from there, or also clone the repository in your computer (if you are familiar with Git).

 ## Packages
 Some R packages were used to build this app (the most important one being Shiny, responsible for the entire page layout).
 You can download them executing the following code in your R console: